abanoubwagim/The_sum_of_secondary_diameter/README.md

 ![for example](https://github.com/abanoubwagim/The_sum_of_secondary_diameter/assets/149309638/267aabc1-8e31-4d06-b466-f19c3d45af8f)
 This photo shows,  How to work an array
 The red Numbers are calculated.
 This project contains one array and Three For loops.
 The first loop and second loop talk about saving The numbers.
 The Third loop talks about Calculate Them.
+This Project was worked on by IntelliJ.